Please share & link to this page if you find the following resources useful.

 Equality Act 2010 : Guidance

 Information and guidance on the Equality Act 2010, including age discrimination and public sector Equality Duty.

 A short article from our blog looks at the importance of both managers & employees understanding the 9 protected characteristics and their role in ensuring Equality & Diversity.

 Diversity in the Workplace

 ACAS delivering equality and diversity

-This article from the In Equilibrium blog offers some advice about getting the diversity message across within the workplace, including looking at inappropriate comments and how to have courageous conversations.
+This article from the In Equilibrium blog offers advice about getting the diversity message across the workplace, including looking at inappropriate comments and having courageous conversations.

 Hire Me My Way